wesleyd/charade/README.md

 How do you run it?
 Just like ssh-agent.
 Specifically, to try it out:

-     git clone git://github.com/wesleyd/charade.git #Clone the repository
+* Clone the repository

-     make && make install
+    git clone git://github.com/wesleyd/charade.git

-     killall charade   # Only if upgrading
+* Build the     make && make install

-     killall ssh-agent   # Only if not upgrading
+* Stop charade or ssh-agent processes killall charade   # Only if upgrading killall ssh-agent   # Only if not upgrading

-     rm -rf ~/.keychain
+* Remove existing keychain files to clear references to ssh-agent rm -rf ~/.keychain

-Launch a new shell or putty and try it out
+* Launch a new shell or putty and try it out ssh git@github.com

 If you have a key in pageant, you should be able to go where it points.